andream16/aws-sdk-go-bindings/README.md

 }
 ```

-At the moment it covers SNS, DynamoDB, Rekognition and S3.
+At the moment it covers SNS, SQS, DynamoDB, Rekognition and S3.

 ## Utilization